groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.11 =
+* ADDED All/Any condition to Tag Added & Tag Removed Benchmarks

 = 1.3.10 =
 * ADDED support for unicode letters in first/last name regex.
 * FIXED Admin notification not showing line breaks when sending with plain text emails.